-All agencies who deliver services to the school will be informed of the closure. eg school milk, Scolarest.
+All agencies who deliver services to the schoosl will be informed of the closure.
+Eg school milk, LA.

-If the school closes it will notify parents by:
+If the schools close, Marish Acadeny Trust will notify parents by:

 - Notice on Radio Berkshire and Star FM

 - Notice on school gates

-- Notice on school website and LA website
+- Notice on school websites and LA website

 - Telephone/Text for those who may not be able to access the above

 - Staff on gates to meet any children who may not have received the news.